Bio (in brief):

 David’s work often uses place as a metaphor for person, drawing on inner and outer landscapes to explore his experiences as father, son, and partner.
-David has poems recently published or forthcoming in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
+David has poems recently published in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
 His poems have been printed in journals and magazines like San Pedro River Review, Blue Hour Magazine, Contemporary American Voices, and T(OUR).
-He’s also a winner of the University Prize from the Academy of American Poets.
+He’s a winner of the University Prize from the Academy of American Poets.
 His chapbook Moons, Roads, and Rivers will be published later this year by Finishing Line Press.
 An avid birder and book nerd, David runs a small branch library in the Wilkes-Barre area, where I am fortunate to find myself the Editor of Word Fountain, the Literary Magazine of the Osterhout Free Library.

 About My Poetry

 I don’t usually publish my own poems, even here on the blog, partly because I enjoy celebrating and talking about a variety of poetry, not just my own, and partly because most journals and zines consider a poem found via Google to be “previously published,” and therefore undesirable for their purposes.
 Self-publishing isn’t part of my plan.
 Please understand that my personal choice on that matter is no reflection on anyone else’s desire to publish their own work (Read that as, “Please stop telling me I should self-publish”).

 I will, however, provide links to my own works online, or links for you to find copies in print.
 On rare occasions I have featured a poem here if I felt it was uniquely fit for the Dad Poet blog.

 So, Why the Blog?